tinavanschelt/tinavanschelt/content/posts/limerick.md

 Kevin and I started doing Parkruns in South Africa, but it was only after moving to Limerick that we realised it doesn't matter where in the world you go, if there's a Parkrun - you'll have a running family waiting for you.
 Parkrun taught us that you can be fast at any age, Sanctuary Runners showed us what an incredible unifier running is and the Tuesday track sessions helped me push my boundaries in ways I hadn't done in years.

 Running took us all over the island and eventually all the way to Copenhagen, where we kicked 2020 off with a bunch of local parkrunners.
-With the encouragement of the local running community, Kevin and I ran a PB in every race we participated, I became a marathoner and (this still makes me laugh) a Parkrun first finisher.
+With the encouragement of the local running community, Kevin and I ran a PB in every race we participated in, I became a marathoner and (this still makes me laugh) a Parkrun first finisher.
 We delayed our move in order to do Connemarathon, but the pandemic had other plans - we'll be back though.

 To all the runners, both human and furry!
 You know who you are.
 We're incredibly grateful for the miles we were able to log with you and the camaraderie and conversations along the way.
 We hope to welcome you to our new home run when all of this is over and will be waiting with that 👍🏼 kudos once our Saturday mornings return to normal.